ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

 ### Count lines - Buffered `TFileStream`

+The snippet below count the occurances of `#10` in a file using buffered `TFileStream`.

 1. In the `uses` section, add `bufstream`.
 Line 11.
 2. Specify a buffer.
 Line 20.
 3. Create a `TFileStream` to open a text file for reading.
 Line 40.
 4. Do the line counting inside the `repeat..until bytesRead = 0` loop.
 Line 42-52.

    - Read a chunk of bytes into a buffer
    - Count number of lines in the chunk and repeat until no more bytes to read.

 5. `Free` resources when done.
 Line 54.

 ```pascal linenums="1" hl_lines="11 20 40 42-52 54"